Pro running coach and yoga instructor Tywon Thompson shares six core exercises for runners.

 - Engage your abdominals by pulling in your lower belly.
 This will help keep the spine and pelvis stabilized.

 - Keep your feet stacked and touching and try to lift your upper leg as high as you can without shifting your hips or your pelvis.
 Continue to press your lower leg against the floor and try not to move it.

 Tip: Adding a resistance band around both legs just above the knees will help work your glutes and hamstrings, which will help support your core and back.

 Level up: Scissor kicks

 This exercise takes flutter kicks up a notch.
-Once you feel comfortable doing the beginner exercises in this core workout, feel free to add this to the routine.
+Once you feel comfortable doing the beginner exercises in this core strength workout, feel free to add this to the routine.